 We focus on data routinely collected as part of a person’s interactions with the health service, that might be used for purposes beyond individual care without explicit consent.
-This data is highly useful for research and planning purposes, by NHS bodies, academics and commercial organisations, but its use can be controversial.
+This data is highly useful for research and planning purposes, by health and care bodies (e.g. the NHS), academics, charities and commercial organisations, but its use can be controversial.

 We provide objective information about how patient data is used and bring the views of patients and the public to policymakers and data holders, to ensure data is being managed and used in ways that are worthy of public trust.

 Creating resources – we produce engaging, accessible information resources and guidance on how to talk about patient data, freely available on a CC-BY license.